sergiogomes/cbh-take-home-project/Ticket_Breakdown.md

 ### Ticket 2

-Create an API endpoint that checks if a custom agent ID already existis for a specific `Facility`.
+Create an API endpoint that checks if a custom agent ID already exists for a specific `Facility`.

 Example: